 The Wastewater Request being submitted by Herndon Farms to NCDWQ for permitting is for a non-discharge permit needed for the onsite treatment system; see Exhibit J. for the preliminary calculations for this permit.
-The AquaPoint system uses an aerobic treatment technology, which is much more efficient than typical anaerobic treatment and has low odor and noise production.
+The membrane bioreactor system uses an aerobic treatment technology, which is much more efficient than typical anaerobic treatment and the system produces little odor and noise.
 The treatment facility located on the west side parcels will produce a Type 2 effluent that is cleaner and has more usages than Type 1.
 The attached citation, Exhibit J.5 "15A NCAC 02U .0301 RECLAIMED WATER EFFLUENT STANDARDS" from the NC Division of Water Quality specifies the difference between the two effluents.